 If you browse through the comments on this blog/Facebook page, or the pages of just about any other pro-science page, you will quickly find accusations of “scientism.”
 Indeed, among those who like to disagree with scientific results, this seems to have become a get-out-of-jail-free response that they use to dismiss any evidence or arguments that conflict with their preconceptions.
-People seem to think that accusing their opponent of scientism is a valid substitute for presenting actual evidence to back to their position.
+People seem to think that accusing their opponent of scientism is a valid substitute for presenting actual evidence to back up their position.
 Further, at least in instances that I have personally observed, this accusation is often a straw man fallacy that either misrepresents scientism or misrepresents the science-advocates’ claims.
 Nevertheless, it is very easy to get sloppy with how we phrase things and inadvertently make a statement that has the appearance of scientism, even if that was not the intent.
 Therefore, I want to briefly talk about what is and is not scientism.

 Scientism is a philosophical position that emphasizes science above all else.
 Unfortunately, like many philosophical views, it is a bit amorphous, and there is no one universally accepted definition, and it’s really probably more of a spectrum than one discrete view.
 Nevertheless, here are a few common themes that you generally see in definitions of scientism.
 First, scientism often overstates our confidence in the results of science.
 Second, it often tries to apply science to topics that are outside of the scope of science, and third, it often states that science is the only source of knowledge.
 I’m going to talk about each of these and give some examples.